-In (Amarasinghe and Parberry 2011b) we describe a technique for emulating the consumption and deformation of high-polygon models due to fire.
+In Amarasinghe and Parberry [2, 4] we describe a technique for emulating the consumption and deformation of highpolygon models due to fire.
 The obvious way to extend this technique to low-polygon models is to use real-time mesh refinement, subdividing triangles only when necessary.

 There is a great amount of prior work on subdivision surface schemes for fast mesh refinement in real-time applications.
-The idea of using mesh refinement was used in (Wicke et al. 2010) to capture detailed physical behavior in simulating fractures by subdividing mesh elements.
-The kind of parameterizations that are optimal for remeshing are discussed in (Floater and Hormann 2005, Hormann et al. 2001).
-A method for adaptive mesh refinement for an expanding heat boundary is discussed in (Peyré and Cohen 2006).
-The papers (Guo et al. 2006), and (He et al. 2010) discuss parametric subdivision of mesh surfaces, while (Borouchaki et al. 2005) performs real time deformation by applying remeshing to selective material.
-Useful information about surface subdivision can be found from Kovacs and Mitchell's crease approximation method (Kovacs et al. 2009).
-The survey paper (Alliez et al. 2008) on remeshing of surfaces is also quite useful.
+Wicke and Ritchie [16] introduce the technique of mesh refinement to capture detailed physical behavior in simulating fractures by subdividing mesh elements.
+Hormann and Labsik [8, 11] discuss what kind of parameterizations are optimal for remeshing.
+Peyré and Cohen [13] describe a method for adaptive mesh refinement for an expanding heat boundary.
+The papers of Guo and Li [9], and He and Schaefer [10] discuss parametric subdivision of mesh surfaces.
+Giraud-Moreau, Borouchaki, and Cherouat [5] perform real time deformation by applying remeshing to selective material.
+Kovacs and Mitchell's crease approximation method [12] also contains useful information about surface subdivision.
+The survey paper of Alliez and Ucelli [1] on remeshing of surfaces is also quite useful.